 The Google Pixel 3 and 3 XL were the only premium devices that included a single rear camera last year, but that is likely to change this year.
 The patents of January suggest that the upcoming devices of Google are likely to stick to one camera; the renders; however, suggest that the 4XL might have two rear cameras.
 The Pixel 2 and 3 came with the same 12.2- megapixel rear camera, though the releases came out a year apart.
 Although it may appear like a slight halt, the improvements are going to come thanks to the changes that took place under the cover.
 Instead of depending on multiple sensors, as followed by Apple, LG, and Samsung, Google intends to improve the camera technology with the help of machine learning.
 The reliance on software to improve the quality of the image has resulted in wonderful reviews between the camera features of Pixel 2 and 3.
 It also differentiates the phones in a market with a massive level of competition.

-If the company decides to add a secondary camera on its back, it might take the quality of images to new heights and may get accolades for being one of the finest smartphones we are likely to see during this year and it could become the choice of the photographers.
+The company has decided to add a secondary camera on its back, which will take the quality of images to new heights and may get accolades for being one of the finest smartphones we are likely to see during this year and it could become the choice of the photographers.
+The rear camera reportedly consists of a main 12.3 Megapixel f/1.7 sensor and 16MP Telephoto zoom f/2.4 or ultra-wide angle lens.

 Google Pixel 4 technical specifications